This article provides a high-level tour

 information on the OSGi manifest, see the "Creating

-the Lotus Expeditor Developers Guide.
+in the Lotus Expeditor Developers Guide.

 Lotus Expeditor Toolkit also provides the ability to automatically manage